mrzzy/notes/src/software_dev/scala_impatient/scala.md

 Scala supports operator overloading, so library/user defined objects might have custom implementations

 In scala `_` is a wildcard operator that can have [multiple uses](https://ananthakumaran.in/2010/03/29/scala-underscore-magic.html):
-- Defines anonymous functions by implictly refering to parameters
+- Defines anonymous functions by implicitly referring to parameters
 ```scala
 // List(1,2,3,4,5).foreach( a => print(a))
 List(1,2,3,4,5).foreach(print(_))